 But data-driven persona research is changing.

-In the old days, marketers creating & researching personas would get together in a room.
+In the old days, marketers creating and researching buyer personas would get together in a room.
 They would come up with alliterative names like “Business Bobby” to try to personalize their target customers.

-Mike said that the problem here is that most data tracking is not accurate.
+The problem here?
+Most data tracking is not accurate.
 And the quality of data is only going to get worse.

 Browser tracking and privacy rules are constantly being updated.